 "Lady," said Grace, "are you looking at something you never saw before or something you don't have or you a clothes freak or what?"
 "Blessed!
 Blessed!
 Blessed one!"
 Connie came bounding down the steps, her arms wide, toward Mavis.
 "Oh how I missed you!"
 They hugged and Mavis could not help loving the thump of the woman's heart against her own.
 "Who is she, Connie, and where are her clothes?"
 "Oh, that's little Grace.
 She came the day after Mother died."
 "Died?
-When?"
-"Seven days now.
-Seven."
-"But I brought all the things.
+When?" and but stap each other and finally they did that What "Seven days now.
+Seven." as a girl in too tight classes teached "But I brought all the things.
 I have it all in the car."
 "No use.
 Not for her anyway.
 My heart's all scrunched but now you back I feel like cooking."
 "You haven't been eating?"
 Mavis shot a cold glance at Grace.
 "A bit.
 Funeral foods.
 But now I'll cook."
 "There's plenty," said Grace.
 "We haven't even touched the..."
 "You put some clothes on!"
 "You kiss my ass!"
 "Do it," said Connie.
 "Go, like a good girl.
 Cover yourself we love you just the same."
 "She ever hear of sunbathing?"
 "Go on now."
 Grace went, exaggerating the switch of both the cheeks she had offered Mavis.
 "What rock did she crawl out from under?
 Mavis asked.